ahall133/liftoff-assignments/P2-Project_Outline/README.md

 4. Map client routes
 5. View static technical bulletins
 6. *incorporate Davey NatureClock app* (may not be possible due to security issues)
+7. Technician login (we have many technicians and offices countrywide)

 ### Technologies
 1. Python 3.7